 - Use a hand mixer or stand mixer to cream together the butter, cream cheese, and erythritol until smooth.
-The butter should lighten and the erythritol should be dissolved.
+The butter should be lighter in color and the erythritol should be dissolved.

-- Continue using the mixer to whip in the eggs, one at a time.
-Scrape the sides of the bowl to mix all of the ingredients.
+- Continue using the mixer to whip in the eggs one at a time.
+Scrape down the sides of the bowl between adding each egg.

-- Use a rubber spatula to stir in the sour cream by hand.
+- Use a rubber spatula to fold in the sour cream.
 Add the dry ingredients and mix until a thick batter forms.
-Measure in the vanilla extract and lemon juice and stir to combine.
+Add the vanilla extract and lemon juice.
+Stir to combine.
 Gently fold in the blueberries.

-- Divide the thick batter evenly among the wells.
-Bake for 30 minutes or until just lightly browned and the tops are barely firm to a light touch.
-Let cool for at least 30 minutes before serving.
+- Divide the thick batter evenly among the muffin cups.
+Bake for 30 minutes or until golden and the tops bounce back to a light touch.
+Cool for at least 30 minutes before serving.

 Tips for easy and healthy blueberry muffins

-For prettier muffins, reserve some berries to press into the top of each muffin just before baking.
+For pretty muffins, reserve some berries to press into the top of each muffin just before baking.

-Be sure to mix the dry ingredients well before adding them to the cream cheese mixture.
-This helps to ensure that the dry ingredients won't clump, and will mix well into the batter.
+Combine the dry ingredients thoroughly before adding them to the cream cheese mixture.
+This helps ensure that the dry ingredients don't clump, and will mix well into the batter.

-The psyllium fiber powder in this recipe is what gives it a texture similar to traditional bakery muffins.
-We don’t have a suggestion for a substitute for it.
+The psyllium fiber powder in this recipe is what gives it the texture similar to traditional bakery muffins.
+We don’t have a suggestion for a substitute.

 This batter will be thick unlike traditional muffin batter made with flour.
-Do not try to thin the batter.
+Don't try to thin the batter.
 Use a rubber spatula, large spoon, or large cookie scoop to fill the muffin tins.

 While it may be hard to wait, these muffins are best after they've cooled a bit.
 Store leftovers at room temperature for up to three days or refrigerate for up to one week.

 These muffins freeze beautifully for portion control and future treats.
 Just wrap well and use a freezer-safe container.
-Let thaw at room temp or in the refrigerator.
+Thaw at room temperature or in the refrigerator.

 Looking for other healthy sugar-free muffin recipes?

-Think of this batter like a blank canvas!
-Try adding different flavors such as chopped low-carb friendly chocolates or use another low-carb berry like raspberries or blackberries.
+Think of this batter as a blank canvas!
+Try adding different flavors such as chopped, low carb friendly chocolates, or use another low carb berry, like raspberries or blackberries.

-If using frozen fruit, but sure to drain the fruit so that you don't introduce more moisture into the batter.
+If using frozen fruit, but sure to thaw and drain the fruit so you don't introduce more moisture into the batter.